westonrobot/robotics101/lab_sessions/lab8/lab.md

 Precision refers to the number of correct positive results (True Positives) divided by the number of positive results predicted by the classifier (True & False Positives), while recall refers to the number of correct positive results (True Positives) divided by the number of **all** relevant samples (True Positives & False Negatives)

-* **Task 3a**{: .label .label-blue} Attach a screenshot of your tensorboard metrics window for submission.
+* **Task 3a**{: .label .label-blue} Attach a screenshot of your tensorboard metrics window with the lab report.
 * **Task 3b**{: .label .label-blue} What is the mAP value of your model when training at the 80th epoch?
-What does this value say about the accuracy of the model?
+Does increasing the number of epochs mean that your mAP value will always increase?
-* **Task 3c**{: .label .label-blue} List down any 2 ways we can use to improve the mAP value of our model?
+* **Task 3c**{: .label .label-blue} List down any 2 ways we can use to improve the mAP value of our model.
 State any assumptions that you made with the methods mentioned.

 ### **Task 4: Exporting the Model for deployment**{: .label .label-green}